2/25/14

 Dream homes

 All come with strings attached.
-All come with work and sacrifice and commitment.
+All come with work and

 How surprised we are to realize that happiness takes effort.